-This section also tells us the difference between secured and unsecured creditors as claimants in a bankruptcy proceeding.
+The BIA s.135 tells us the difference between secured and unsecured creditors as claimants in a bankruptcy proceeding.
 If a creditor has a right – in the form of a lien, pledge, or mortgage – to the debtor’s property as security for a debt, he/she is a secured creditor.
 An unsecured creditor cannot claim the debtor’s property in the debtor-creditor agreement.

 Section 136 of the BIA protects all the parties involved in bankruptcy or insolvency proceedings.
 A debtor files for bankruptcy with the assistance of a licensed insolvency trustee (LIT).

 The Bankruptcy and Insolvency Act of Canada is a federal statute that outlines and regulates the country’s bankruptcy and insolvency.
 It covers bankruptcies, receiverships, and commercial and consumer proposals.

 This federal statute also governs the duties and responsibilities of the Office of the Superintendent of Bankruptcy.
 This government agency must ensure that bankruptcy proceedings go fairly and properly.

 The Bankruptcy and Insolvency Act applies to all of the provinces in Canada.

 Bankruptcy & Insolvency Act – SECTION 136